willnode/forward-domain/README.md

 ```
 old.com     IN    A       167.172.5.31
 _.old.com   IN    TXT     forward-domain=https://new.net/*
-_.old.com   IN    TXT     forward-domain-cert-maintainer=<your email address>
 ```

 > BETA service notice: IP addresses may change anytime.

 ## FAQ

-### Why email address?

-This is required in order to sign HTTPS certificates.<br>
-You can omit it but HTTPS redirects will not work.

 ### Is it really free?